jiyolla/CSI4101-software-capstone-design/README.md

 ### Things To Do
-1. Implement DRL and tune it.
+1. Solve drl predict hang issue
+2. Action mapping dqn to service model + server(json)
+3. Evaluate load balancer performance and compare with random load balancer

-2. Automate deployment.
+4. Automate deployment.
     1. Include dockerfile of the service server.
 Also probably include some bash command for multiple docker each serving a single model.
     2. Scripts to install prerequisite.